 Muscle soreness occurs after a workout when lactic acid builds up within the muscles.

-BCAAs can help to reduce the feeling of soreness by reducing the amount of muscle damaging enzymes like kinase and lactate dehydrogenase that flow through your blood when exercising .
+BCAAs benefits include reducing the feeling of soreness by lowering muscle damaging enzymes like kinase and lactate dehydrogenase that flow through your blood when exercising .

 A study asked exercisers to rate their muscle soreness after working out using either a BCAA or a placebo.
 Those who took the amino acids provided an average soreness rating 33% lower than those who took the placebo .

 If your body can deal with soreness more effectively you can hit the gym the next day, therefore helping you achieve a bigger workout than you would if you were in pain.

 BCAAs and fatigue during exercise

 These amino acids may also help reduce the fatigue you feel as you work out.

 As mentioned above, BCAAs may play a part in reducing the amount of muscle-damaging enzymes flowing through your blood.
 These enzymes are what cause the pain you feel while you’re working out and can lead to muscle fatigue.